Malo

 Little anecdotes and symbols around the first name Malo

-I discovered that the color associated with Malo is red, which reflects this active, passionate side well.
-And the stone that accompanies it is fluorite, reputed to help intelligence and clarity of mind, which fits quite well with the demanding personality of those named Malo.
+I discovered that the color associated with Malo is red, which reflects well that active, passionate side.
+And the stone that accompanies it is fluorite, reputed to help intelligence and mental clarity, which fits quite well with the demanding personality of the Malo.
 Interesting, isn’t it?

 Ah, and then, there are the famous MALO yogurts, made in Brittany with particular care.
-A nice way to spread the first name into a whole different universe, that of gastronomy.
-The cardboard pot of these yogurts is even designed to preserve the perfect texture, a real connoisseur’s trick!
+A nice way to extend the first name in a whole other universe, that of gastronomy.
+The cardboard pot of these yogurts is even designed to preserve the perfect texture, a real thing for connoisseurs!

 • 🎉 The first name is celebrated on November 15